model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 }
 ```

-You can see in the gif above that the source is now annotated with two options on top of the generated unit test called  `Run Test (Kani) | Debug Test (Kani)` which allow you to run and debug the test just like any other Rust unit test.
+You can see in the GIF above that the source is now annotated with two options on top of the generated unit test, `Run Test (Kani)` and `Debug Test (Kani)`, which allow you to run and debug the test just like any other Rust unit test.

 #### Run Kani-generated test

-Running the unit test using the Run Test (Kani) button, shows us what we’re expecting–that the current unit test is failing.
+Running the unit test using the `Run Test (Kani)` button shows us what we were expecting -- that the unit test is failing.
 This is because the unit test is using the counter-example to invoke the function `stretched_rectangle_can_hold_original`.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-concrete-playback-test.png" alt="run-concrete-playback-test" />